February 1, 2021

 Legal Representation for Alabama Residents Facing Bankruptcy

 Many business owners sink their personal funds into a company and take on significant personal debt or guarantee their business debts.
 They don’t know where to turn when things start to fall apart, and they are unable to repay loans or other debts.
 If your business is organized as a sole proprietorship, or you personally guaranteed repayment on its debts, creditors may threaten legal action against you.
 Under these circumstances, it may be wise to consider making a “strategy” appointment with our office in order to map-out your best course of action.
-If you are an Alabama business owner and are contemplating bankruptcy, you should seek the advice of an experienced bankruptcy attorney at Grainger Legal Services.
+If you are an Alabama business owner and are contemplating bankruptcy, you should seek the advice of an experienced bankruptcy attorney at Grainger Hawley & Shinbaum, LLC.
 Legal guidance is critical in navigating this complex process.

 Protecting Your Personal Finances After Your Business Fails